 In the United States, we have several sales channels.
-We sell orthopedics products through a large direct sales organization and through specialty distributors focused on their respective surgical specialties.
-Most Neurosurgery products are sold through directly employed sales representatives; products acquired in the Confluent Surgical acquisition were largely sold through distributors and we are now transitioning those products to our direct sales force.
+We sell Orthopedics products through a large direct sales organization and through specialty distributors focused on their respective surgical specialties.
+Most Neurosurgery products are sold through directly employed sales representatives; products acquired in the Confluent Surgical acquisition were initially sold through distributors, and we transitioned those products to our direct sales force in the third quarter of 2014.
 Instruments products are sold through two sales channels, both directly and through distributors and wholesalers, depending on the customer call point.
 We sell in the international markets through a combination of a direct sales organization and distributors.